harveybc/gym-fx/README.md

 ### Step 5 - Start your optimizer that uses the gym-forex environment and an agent.

+-Linux:

->sh ./start.sh
+>sh ./optimize.sh

+-Windows:

+>optimize.bat

-### Step 8 - Optional: Configure the NEAT parameters
+### Step 6 - Optional: Configure the NEAT parameters

 'nano agents/config_20'